Call for Presentations!

 Q: If accepted, how much time will I be given to present?

 A: Most workshops are 60 minutes long.
 Lite Bite sessions are 20 minutes long.
-In the Call for Presentations you must select the length of your presentation.
+In the Call for Presentations you may select the length of your presentation.

 Q: Can I promote any products or services during my presentation?

 A: No, CPOA does not allow the promotion of products and services during educational sessions.
 Speakers can talk about products and services that have been used to solve a problem or address the presentation topic.
 Whenever possible presenters should suggest alternative products and services as well.

 Q: When will I know if my presentation has been accepted for CWFLEET 2020?